vagurtomejia/vagurtomejia.github.io/ruby-cheatsheet.md

     it "should raise an error if the tree has no oranges" do expect{tree.pick_an_orange}.to raise_error("This tree has no oranges")
     end

+    it 'returns a number from one to the number of sides' do die = Die.new
+      expect((1..die.side_count)).to cover die.roll
+    end

     context "the tree is old enough to bear fruit" do